 Are these jackets worth the price?

-Moose Knuckles jackets were recently rated as the Top Brand by the IER when it came to insulation, meaning that its winter parkas are arguably the warmest available.
+Moose Knuckles jackets were rated as the Top Brand by the IER when it came to insulation, meaning that its winter parkas are arguably the warmest available.

 These jackets are very well-made and lasting, making the answer to this question obvious.